S3 EP7: Emma Doran

 We've kind of missed lunch.
 Like it's after two.

-To non-Dublin listeners, maybe the poshest single place you could go for a medium-priced lunch in Dublin.
-Yeah, go to a place.
+Powers Court Shopping Centre.
+Ooh, to non-Dublin listeners, maybe the poshest single place you could go for a medium-priced lunch in Dublin.

-So then one of the things they had on the special was sell out.
-I was like, okay.
+so then one of the things they had on the special was sold out i'm just like okay

 That's the headline for this whole interview.
 You said comedians weren't competitive, but actually, when it comes to eggs, there's serious competition.